-- Open any necessary web pages or applications.
+- Open any web pages or applications that you will need.
 Close all non-essential web pages or applications to improve your computer and internet performance.

 - Greet participants as they enter the room.
 Remind them to set up their audio/video.
 Once they have done this, ask them to say hello so you can check their audio (or type in the Chat window if they will not be using a mic or are having trouble).
 This also lets them practice.
 Point out how to call in on the phone if they are having trouble.

 - Assign or take away Moderator permissions in the Participants window (if necessary).

-- Once everyone has entered the space, welcome the group and give a brief overview of the interface and any tools they will be using during the event.
+- Once everyone has entered the space, welcome the group and point out where to find any tools they will be using during the event.